-Focus is related to procrastination.
+Focus is one of the reasons we procrastinate.
 If we could only focus better, we would procrastinate less.

 a.
-We postpone stuff that is frustrating, stuff that is boring, but ALSO things that are most important to us.
-We feel conveniently scattered around our most important projects:
+We postpone stuff that is boring, too easy, too hard… We also delay actions on projects most important to us.
+We feel conveniently scattered around:

-- the work that would take us to a higher position at the company (but could also be rejected)
+- the work that would take us to a higher position at the company or in life.